metacube-manthan-rajoria/Assignments/001 - Software Construction Fundamentals - GET/Chapter 001 - Software Construction Fundamental Overview/Assignment - Blueprint.md

-# This file Is only for planning and trying out ideas.
+# This file Is only for planning and trying out rough ideas.

 ```java
 Class Item {